Causal Multi-Task Demand Learning: Baseline Transfer-Learning Approaches and Challenges

+{\bf Shared-Model Learning.} The simplest transfer learning approach is to ignore task-level heterogeneity and estimate only the shared mapping $g(\cdot)$ by pooling all observations.
 A natural baseline in this spirit is to posit a parameterized function class $\{g_\Lambda(\cdot)\}_{\Lambda \in \mathcal{H}}$ (e.g., linear models, kernel methods, or deep neural networks), and to estimate $\Lambda$ by pooling all observations across tasks:

-This estimator is appealing in high-dimensional settings because it avoids within-task estimation altogether and relies purely on cross-task variation.
-However, under the model introduced in Section~\ref{sec:model}, this approach is generically inconsistent.
-To see this, note that substituting the data-generating process yields the population regression residual
+This approach can be appealing in the many-tasks regime, as it avoids noisy within-task estimation.
+However, it is generally inconsistent under our model.
+Substituting the data-generating process gives

-Because prices are endogenously assigned, the regressor $p_{ik}$ may be correlated with the unobserved task-level deviation $\Omega_i$.
-Consequently, $\mathbb{E}\!\left[P_{ik}^\top \Omega_i \mid Z_i\right] \neq 0$ in general, violating the orthogonality condition required for consistency of \eqref{eq:global-naive}.
-This is a classical endogeneity problem: prices embed latent managerial or local information through $\Omega_i$, and learning $g(\cdot)$ via pooled regression therefore recovers a policy-dependent object rather than the causal mapping from context to demand parameters.
+Because prices are endogenously assigned, $P_{ik}$ may be correlated with $\Omega_i$, implying $\mathbb{E}[P_{ik}^\top \Omega_i \mid Z_i] \neq 0$, violating the orthogonality condition required for consistency of \eqref{eq:global-naive}.
+This is a classic endogeneity failure.
+In Appendix~\ref{ex:fail}, we present an example illustrating how confounded near-optimal pricing at the task level leads to failure of shared learning.

-\begin{example}[Shared-Model Estimation Can Fail under Near-Optimal Local Pricing behavior] We illustrate the severity of this failure with a simple example in which learning only the shared component leads to a qualitatively incorrect conclusion.
-Suppose all stores share the same observable context, $Z_i \equiv Z$ for all $i$, so that $g(Z_i)$ is constant across tasks.
-In this case, the estimator in \eqref{eq:global-naive} reduces to fitting a \emph{single} common parameter vector $\Theta$ using all pooled observations.
-Assume that each store $i$ has a true linear demand curve

-where $\theta_1$ is a common (negative) slope and $\theta_i^0 \ge 0$ is a store-specific intercept.
-Suppose further that the store manager observes her local demand curve perfectly and sets prices close to the revenue-maximizing level